usaid-cs/yesterday-i-learned/random.md

 - Black Mirror is named after a turned-off screen.
 - Many theatres show 1984 on April 4th. ["In Orwell's story, April 4 is the day that protagonist Winston Smith (Hurt) starts his rebellion against the government when he begins to keep a diary, something verboten by the ruling party."](https://www.inverse.com/article/28101-1984-in-theaters-april-4)
 - [`git rerere`](https://git-scm.com/blog/2010/03/08/rerere.html) is a hidden feature.
 It redoes a rebase you have done before.
-- When cooking meat, remove the ["silver skin"](http://www.genuineideas.com/ArticlesIndex/silverskin.html) (mostly fat and collagen) that wraps the tissue.
-They make meat harder to chew.
 - [Channel 4](https://en.wikipedia.org/wiki/Channel_4) is its own thing, not [BBC Four](https://en.wikipedia.org/wiki/BBC_Four).
 Both are public channels.
 - A group of flamingos are called a flamboyance.
 - Homeschooling typically requires a degree of some sort, like GED.
 This is not true in some states.